LeoBlanchette/articles/how_inspiration_works/README.md

 ## Divine Inspiration is Life Itself, and God Himself

-I will start with The Wisdom of Solomon, speaking against idolators:
+I will start with The Wisdom of Solomon, speaking against idolaters:

 > **Wisdom [15:11]** Forasmuch as he knew not his Maker, and him that **inspired into him an active soul, and breathed in a living spirit.**